Redbourne Environment Overview

 Data Centre

-Applications hosted within the Redbourne Data Centre are available to via the Internet.
-The Redbourne data centre is physically located in the Telehouse campus in Docklands, East London.
+Applications hosted within the Redbourne Data Centre are available via the Internet.
+The Redbourne data centre is physically located in a high security data centre in London.

 Redbourne provides a resilient high bandwidth connectivity service that is independent of any ISP and has multiple links to the Internet via LINX (London INternet eXchange).
 LINX is a small private network operated by tier one ISPs that routes Internet traffic through the UK when it originates from and is destined for the UK.
 This improves domestic response times and releases bandwidth for international traffic.

-The core of the Redbourne system, the 'Whitebeam' Open Source e-business development environment, is essentially a set of co-operating software components hosted at the Redbourne Data Centre.
+The 'Whitebeam' Open Source e-business development environment is essentially a set of co-operating software components hosted at the Redbourne Data Centre.
 These software components play a key role in delivering application services to Redbourne partners and their clients.

 Web Servers

-Redbourne runs the industry standard Apache Web Server software on FreeBSD UNIX.
-The Web Server is responsible for serving web pages using the HTTP protocol (and the secure variant, HTTPS) over the Internet in response to URLs keyed by a user or generated by a Redbourne application.
+Whitebeam runs as a loadable module in the industry standard Apache Web Server software.
+The Web Server is responsible for serving web pages using the HTTP protocol (and the secure variant, HTTPS) over the Internet in response to URLs keyed by a user or generated by a client application.
 Redbourne operates a number of Web Servers for load balancing.

 A configuration file defines how the Web server processes user requests based upon the received URL.
-In the Redbourne system, the Web server is configured to handle requests for static content and to delegate requests for dynamic content to Redbourne's Presentation Engine.
+Apache is configured to handle requests for static content and to delegate requests for dynamic content to Whitebeam's Presentation Engine.

 Client Applications

 Each client application is essentially a set of files.
-These files will typically be a mixture of files that define static content (e.g. HTML presentation pages and gifs) and Redbourne pattern pages (RHTM).
+These files will typically be a mixture of content types (e.g. HTML, presentation pages, gifs and libraries).

 Presentation Engine

-A key element in the Redbourne system is the Whitebeam Presentation Engine.
-This does the work of 'executing' the Pattern Pages that that form the client application.
-The Presentation Engine finds and executes the Pattern Page that corresponds to a specific requested URL and dynamically generates a web page that is then delivered, to the requesting browser.
+The Whitebeam Presentation Engine does the work of 'executing' the Presentation Pages that form the UI to the client application.
+The Presentation Engine finds and executes the Presentation Page that corresponds to a specific requested URL and dynamically generates a web page that is then delivered, to the requesting browser.

-Each pattern page can contain server-side JavaScript, HTML/XML, and (client-side) JavaScript code.
-The Presentation Engine parses the pattern page to identify and process Whitebeam XML (eXtensible Mark-up Language) tags.
+Each Presentation Page can contain server-side JavaScript, HTML/XML, and (client-side) JavaScript code.
+The Presentation Engine parses the page to identify and process Whitebeam XML (eXtensible Mark-up Language) tags.
 XML tags convey document mark-up information to the Presentation Engine and to also define interfaces to back-end Templates.

 The Presentation Engine validates and executes any server-side JavaScript that may include interactions with Redbourne Templates.